-The idea for this series came soon after the European refugee crisis began.
+The second impetus for this series came soon after the European refugee crisis began.
 Angela Merkel’s open door policy prompted hundreds of thousands of people to cross European external and internal borders, and head towards Germany.
-Around this time, I met a friend of mine, a New York Jewish lawyer, for coffee.
-He said, ‘German still has atonement.’
-Yet, even as we spoke, the schisms were beginning to appear and Germany was veering to the right.
-I was worried about this.
-I started to think about what it meant to be German and what nationalists really wanted to protect.
+Around this time, I met a friend - a New York Jewish lawyer - for coffee.
+He said, ‘Germany still has atonement.’
+Yet, even as we spoke, the schisms were beginning to appear.
+The rise of nationalism in a country with such a complicated relationship to their nationhood caught my interest.